Evidence for Quantum Stripe Ordering in a Triangular Optical Lattice

 Here, we report the first experimental realization of a Bose-Einstein condensate (BEC) of neutral atoms in the $p$-orbitals of a triangular optical lattice.
 Through active cooling during the dissipative condensation dynamics, we are able to largely extend the coherence time, such that the metastable $p$-orbital~\cite{Wu2009, Kock2016, Li2016} ground state is closely approached.
-Remarkably, the interplay between lattice frustration and orbital degeneracy gives rise to an exotic finite-momentum superfluid phase reminiscent of pair-density wave states in SCs~\cite{Agterberg2020,Agterberg2011}.
+Remarkably, the interplay between lattice frustration and orbital degeneracy gives rise to an exotic finite-momentum superfluid phase reminiscent of pair-density wave states in SCs~\cite{Agterberg2020, Agterberg2011}.
 It also spontaneously breaks the sixfold lattice rotational symmetry.
-Unequivocal evidence of nematicity is observed using time-of-flight spectroscopy.
-The observed momentum spectra clearly confirm the quantum stripe phase and are consistent with its coexistence with loop current order, theoretically predicted for bosons in the $p$-orbitals of the triangular lattice~\cite{Wu2006}.
+Unequivocal evidence is observed using time-of-flight spectroscopy.
+The observed momentum spectra clearly confirm the quantum stripe phase and are consistent with its coexistence with a loop current order, theoretically predicted for bosons in the $p$-orbitals of the triangular lattice~\cite{Wu2006}.
 Note that loop current order is proposed as a candidate for the pseudogap state in high-$T_\textrm{c}$ cuprate SC~\cite{varma1997}, attracting immense attention in both theoretical~\cite{capponi2004} and experimental regards~\cite{Bourges2021}.
 Nevertheless, despite a continuing quest during the past two decades, unequivocal experimental evidence for loop currents has not been found.
 Recently, possible signatures of loop currents were detected in bilayer graphene systems~\cite{Liu2021} and kagome SCs~\cite{Jiang2021, Mielke2022, Nie2022, jiang2021kagome, Neupert2022}.
-Thus, the experimentally realized nematic superfluid phase is expected to capture aspects of a bosonic version of the intertwined orders in cuprate high-$T_\textrm{c}$ SC and kagome SC $\textrm{AV}_3 \textrm{Sb}_5$ (A=K, Rb, Cs), which could provide new insights into the fundamental physics of these correlated quantum materials.
+Thus, the experimentally realized quantum stripe phase is expected to capture aspects of a bosonic version of the intertwined orders in cuprate high-$T_\textrm{c}$ SC and kagome SC $\textrm{AV}_3 \textrm{Sb}_5$ (A=K, Rb, Cs), which could provide new insights into the fundamental physics of these correlated quantum materials.
+Moreover, our findings show remarkable differences as compared to the chiral superfluidity obtained in square~\cite{Wirth2011} and hexagonal bipartite optical lattices~\cite{Wang2021}, where the lattice rotational symmetry is preserved and no bond currents arise between adjacent sites.
+This work also differs significantly from previous works where time-reversal symmetry is broken at a single-particle level via applying a synthetic magnetic field~\cite{Aidelsburger2013, Miyake2013, Aidelsburger2014, Kennedy2015} and hence it is not a surprise to obtain a nonzero circulating current~\cite{Atala2014}.
+The unconventional multi-orbital superfluidity discussed in Ref.~\cite{Soltan_Panahi2011} with three-fold rotational symmetry is not a near-equilibrium state of the system but rather a dynamical artifact.
+The symmetry breaking from $C_6$ to $C_3$ is due to the interaction during the time-of-flight expansion dynamics~\cite{Weinberg2016}.